-by Charles Ramsey, Harold Sleeper, and the American Institute of Archietcts
+by the American Institute of Architects

-Considered to be the "Architect's Bible" since it was first published in 1932, Architectural Graphic Standards continues to be the go-to guide for construction detailing in most American firms.
+Architectural Graphic Standards continues to be the go-to guide for construction detailing in most American firms.
 The book includes thousands of illustrations, from isometric sectional cut-away views to two-dimensional details, which help an architect understand the intricacies of architectural detailing.

 While the new layout may confuse some architects who have been using older editions of Architectural Graphic Standards for many years, we think the improvements were needed to address contemporary changes in the way we design buildings and will ensure that the book will continue to be an important reference for many years to come.